-- A. Read and write the Arabic alphabet. - B. Produce Arabic sounds, letters, words, and simple phrases. - C. Demonstrate a limited ability to understand, speak, read and write words, phrases, and simple sentences in Arabic. - D. Recognize the Arabic period, comma, question mark, and other essential punctuation. - E. Express common verbal and non-verbal greetings. - F. Ask simple questions within the limits of vocabulary and grammar structures of the course. - G. Demonstrate the ability to understand the meaning of words and simple statements. - H. Perform most activities listed in the NCSSFL-ACTFL novice mid-level competencies as follow:
+- A. Read and write the Arabic alphabet. - B. Produce Arabic sounds, letters, words, and simple phrases. - C. Demonstrate a limited ability to understand, speak, read and write words, phrases, and simple sentences in Arabic. - D. Recognize the Arabic period, comma, question mark, and other essential punctuation. - E. Express common verbal and non-verbal greetings. - F. Ask simple questions within the limits of vocabulary and grammar structures of the course. - G. Demonstrate the ability to understand the meaning of words and simple statements. - H. Demonstrate target cultural understandings and compare cultures through the perspectives, products, and practices of those cultures. - I. Perform most activities listed in the NCSSFL-ACTFL novice mid-level competencies as follow:

-Last revision: Fall 2017:cn
+Last revision: 10/01/2017:djf